sponlinedev/wrvishnu/power-platform-beginner-samples/README.md

 This is a public resource repository containing **samples, solutions, and demos** for Microsoft 365 and the Power Platform.
 Whether you are just getting started or looking to level up your skills, you will find practical, real-world examples you can download, import, and learn from.

 Everything here is built to be hands-on.
-Each sample is paired with a blog post on [wrvishnu.com](https://www.wrvishnu.com) that walks you through the build step by step.
+Each sample is paired with a blog post on [Read the full guide on wrvishnu.com](https://www.wrvishnu.com/power-platform-samples-for-beginners/) that walks you through the build step by step.

 ---